xlqian/asgard/README.md

 ctest
 ```

-#### Run Aasgard
+#### Run Asgard

-You should have now asgard compiled and a data ready to use.
+You should have now Asgard compiled and a data ready to use.

 ```bash
 # Export var env ASGARD_VALHALLA_CONF